<img src="https://secure.leadforensics.com/97241.png" style="display:none;">

 What do 5G, Internet of Things (IoT), Work From Home (WFH), and Big Data have in common?
 All these advancing technologies are reliant on fast data collection and transfer.
 Applications such as e-commerce, internet search, and multimedia all have a seemingly endless appetite for more bandwidth and lower latency.
 Optical fiber, with an endless capacity for bandwidth, is becoming the foundation of telecommunications networks worldwide.

-In fact, multiple research organizations such as Motor Intelligence, Businesswire, PRNewswire, and others pegged the optical fiber market at around US$5 Billion in 2020 and steadily growing at about a 10% CAGR through 2028.
+In fact, multiple research organizations such as Motor Intelligence, Businesswire, PRNewswire, and others pegged the fiber optics market at around US$5 Billion in 2020 and steadily growing at about a 10% CAGR through 2028.
 The International Telecommunications Union (ITU) predicts that more than half the global population is connected to the internet.
 As the foundational telecommunications networks rapidly migrate to fiber to meet bandwidth and latency demands, it is logical that enterprise, government, financial, medical, and education networks will follow suit.

 Fiber Networks in the USA